How To: Create a Cross-Platform Game Solution

 Creating Platform-Specific Content

 Because different devices have different characteristics, you may need to maintain different content that is specific to each platform.
-In the example below, we create a content project for the Zune project that will contain low-resolution textures compatible with that device.
-We will also create content projects that are synchronized between the Windows project and the Xbox 360 project.
-These projects hold high-resolution textures that are compatible with both platforms, but are not part of the Zune project.
+In the example below, we create a content folder for the Zune project that will contain low-resolution textures compatible with that device.
+We will also create content folders that are synchronized between the Windows project and the Xbox 360 project.
+These folders hold high-resolution textures that are compatible with both platforms, but are not part of the Zune project.

-To create content projects exclusive to each platform project
+To create content folders exclusive to each platform project

 - In Solution Explorer, right-click the Zune Copy of MyFirstGame project, select Add, and then click New Content Project....